When in Rome…

 We stayed in Rome a couple of times either side of our travels to Assisi and later, the Amalfi coast.
 The first time we stayed at the Hotel Sant’Angelo which was well positioned for walking to the Vatican.
-However parking was limited near the hotel, so we drove to St Peter’s Basilica and parked nearby – not sure if it was legal or not!
+However parking was limited near the hotel, so we drove to St Peter’s Basilica and parked illegally nearby – no worries!

 From either accommodation we had easy access to the major city sights – the Trevi Fountain (again), the Spanish Steps, Via Condotti with its designer shops, the Forum, Trajan’s Column, Piazza Navona, the Pantheon, Campo de’ Fiore, the monument to Victor Emmanuel II, Circus Maximus, the Arch of Constantine and the church with La Bocca della Verità (mouth of truth).